 What’s new in 2019

 SMR 1: Nitrate Vulnerable Zones (NVZs)

-If your land was in an NVZ for the first time in 2017 you should read about the transitional arrangements under Nutrient management: Nitrate Vulnerable Zones.
+If your land was in an NVZ for the first time in 2017, the transitional arrangements come to an end in July 2019.
+The requirement to meet all the NVZ rules starts on 31 July 2019.
+You can read about the transitional arrangements under Nutrient management: Nitrate Vulnerable Zones.

 The Farming Advice Service – if you need help